Yoshi234/secure-v2x/README.md

 3. Include instructions for accessing the data utilized for this work (make sure this is robust)
 4. Update fully-automated RLR detection script, and move into the main v2x-delphi-2pc repo (the repo needs to be renamed as well to "v2x-2pc" or something)

+For this code to work, we need to run all scripts from the case_studies package as a relative call now.
+This is because I have restructured everything as a package format.